 Regarding ERP systems implementations, the company processes are the main issue.
 Aligning your system to the company’s processes is fundamental to succeed implementing an ERP system.
-Thinking about the above, Microsoft offers within its tool LCS (Lifecycle Services) the capability of modeling the company’s processes with Dynamics 365 (D365) system.
+Thinking about the above, Microsoft offers within its tool LCS (Lifecycle Services) the capability of modelling the company’s processes with Dynamics 365 (D365) system.
 In addition, Microsoft offers the possibility of using the standard process library to APQC endorsed (American Productivity and Quality Center).
-This center is the world’s leading authority on process improvement and benchmarking, best practices and knowledge management.
-Its goal is to help improving management of competitiveness and productivity of organizations; so that they can be taken as reference on best practices processes, and will help to personalize them according to the particularities of the company relating them to Dynamics 365.
+This centre is the world’s leading authority on process improvement and benchmarking, best practices and knowledge management.
+Its goal is to help improving management of competitiveness and productivity of organisations; so that they can be taken as reference on best practices processes, and will help to personalise them according to the particularities of the company relating them to Dynamics 365.

 The Business Process Modeler allows you to link the D365 system to Core and Business Support processes of the company’s areas and industry type: Financial Services, Manufacturing, Public Sector, Retail and Services.

 Processes can be structured according to the level of detail required, allowing to diagram and link the level of process – activity (more detailed) with the system, keeping an integrated process repository accessible to the organisation’s stakeholders.